sunshine0709/AWS.Nested.Stacks/README.md

     $ sam build -t application-stack.yml

     Deploy package
-    Note: Once the package has been built... you will need to navigate to the newly created build folder, which shoul dbe found ./.aws-sam/build
+    Note: Once the package has been built... you will need to navigate to the newly created build folder, found in ./.aws-sam/build

     $ cd .aws-sam\build
     The exit deployment into CloudFormation in AWS... running either statement.